anandijain/GLieBLie.jl/README.md

 GLieBLie.doit(video_url, outdir)
 ```

 we have the overlaying of tts on an existing video working.

 next steps use yark or normal youtube-dl to download the entire runforthecube archive and fine tune mozilla/tts on it

 todo try tts/
  --reference_wav
+it would be interesting to try to fine tune multispeaker, ie, we know what runforthecube sounds like and could identify it
+given a random piece of audio.

 try just `tts`ing the entire transcript at once and perform a single timestretch, instead of chopping up the srt and stretching each line.